cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 Then load and execute both `api/db/init.sql` and `api/db/load.sql` using pgAdmin's Query Tool.

-Now that we have PostgreSQL containerised and initialised we can begin preparing a containerised version of our JavaEE Webapp.
+Now that we have PostgreSQL containerised and properly initialised we can begin preparing a containerised version of our JavaEE Webapp.
 The following is a Dockerfile that will build the JavaEE Webapp API.
 We'll version control this Dockerfile with the source code for API, save it as `api/Dockerfile`.

 ```dockerfile
 # build stage